 Join Alice on her journey through the mirror in BBC's fanciful adaptation of Lewis Caroll's classic novel.
 In an alternate world, just on the other side of the mirror's reflection, Alice ...
 See full summary »

-A modern adaptation of the classic children's story 'Alice through the Looking Glass' written by Lewis Carol, which continued on from the popular 'Alice in Wonderland' story.
-This time ...
+A modern adaptation of the classic children's story "Alice Through the Looking Glass" written by Lewis Carroll and John Tenniel, which continued on from "Alice's Adventures in Wonderland". ...
 See full summary »

 Alice follows a white rabbit down a rabbit-hole into a whimsical Wonderland, where she meets characters like the delightful Cheshire Cat, the clumsy White Knight, a rude caterpillar, and the hot-tempered Queen of Hearts and can grow ten feet tall or shrink to three inches.
 But will she ever be able to return home?
 Written by

 18 of 23 people found this review helpful.